sholtomaud/blog/hugo/content/post/2014-11-29-the-js-packaging-problem.md

 - [RequireJS][16] with the [RequireJS Optimizer][17].
 There's a specific example for optimizing for multi-page apps: [example-multipage][18].

-[^1]: Failure to properly cache bust static resources can lead to bugs where users are running a version of your JS from a previous deploy because they have it cached in their browser.
-Overly aggressive cache busting (e.g. busting everything on every deploy) forces users to download things they already have.
-A good solution is to hash all of your static assets when you upload them and include that hash in the filename.
-That way, users only download things that actually *did* change since the last time they visited the website.

-[^2]: While browsers will re-use TCP connections to make multiple HTTP requests, they still open multiple TCP connections when you request many resources to allow downloading things in parallel.
-Within a single connection, downloading one big resource will block the download of a smaller resource because the requests on a connection are entirely serialized.
-SPDY solves this problem by allowing multiple streams across a single TCP connection.

-[^3]: Before I can do that though, I need to know when it's *safe* to move a file between packages, which requires us to have a reliable dependency graph between source files, which has been the bulk of the actual work I've done to date since <a href="/2012/08/14/khan-academy-computer-science/">working on the Computer Science Platform</a>.

-[^4]: There's also the question of how we load those packages (inline script tags, script with `src` attributes, dynamically JS injected script tags, or AJAX).
-This is a good watch if you have the time: <a href="https://www.youtube.com/watch?v=li4Y0E_x8zE">Enough with the JavaScript Already by Nicholas Zakas</a>.

-[^5]: Interestingly, this is a variant of the <a href="http://en.wikipedia.org/wiki/Set_cover_problem">weighted set cover problem</a>, except we also control the elements of the sets!

 [1]: http://en.wikipedia.org/wiki/Slow-start
 [2]: http://blog.cloudflare.com/what-makes-spdy-speedy/
 [3]: http://en.wikipedia.org/wiki/SPDY